 - Make it for your eyes only.
 All concealer is not created equal.
-You don't want to use the same cover-up on both under eyes and blemishes, says Luis Casco, celebrity makeup artist for Mary Kay.
+You don't want to use the same cover-up on both under eyes and blemishes, says celebrity makeup artist Luis Casco.
 The concealer you use under your eyes should be about half a shade lighter than your skin tone to have a brightening effect, he says.
-Use a too light shade on other facial flaws and you could make them stand out more.
+Use a too light shade on other facial flaws, and you could make them stand out more.

 - Texture matters.
-For delicate undereye skin, you want a concealer that's creamy, soft, and lightweight, says Casco.
-Unless your undereye skin is extremely oily, drier concealers can look cakey on thin undereye skin and they're harder to blend, he explains.
-Try Mary Kay Concealer ($10; marykay.com), which is available in seven different shades.
+For delicate under-eye skin, you want a concealer that's creamy, soft, and lightweight says Casco.
+Unless your under-eye skin is extremely oily, drier concealers can look cakey on thin under-eye skin, and they're harder to blend, he explains.
+Try Clinique Beyond Perfecting Foundation and Concealer ($31, Sephora), a two-in-one product available in 40 shades.

 - Keep it simple.
-Walk down the concealer aisle and you'll spot many color-correcting formulas in shades of green or yellow.
+Walk down the concealer aisle, and you'll spot many color-correcting formulas in shades of green or yellow.
 And while they do work to counteract certain unwanted tones in your skin, they're not always user-friendly, says Casco.
 They're especially tricky for the novice.
-If you want to give one a go, try a yellow-based cover-up, which counteracts blue/purple tones such as Neutrogena Healthy Skin Smoothing Stick ($6.50; drugstore.com).
+If you want to give one a go, try a yellow-based cover-up, which counteracts blue and purple tones such as the Nars Radiant Creamy Concealer ($30, Ulta).
 The key is to apply the smallest amount possible, blend well, and then pat your foundation on top, Casco explains.

 Now that you have your perfect formula, you're ready to apply.
 Follow Casco's step-by-step tricks:

 - Location, location, location: Starting at the inner corner of the eye—usually the darkest spot—apply your concealer in a V-shape.